luigisaetta/obdii/README.md

 OBD2 becomes a system service on RPI, therefore is automatically started on RPI startup!

 Relese 0.8 (wip):
-Added command processor.
-It is possible to send commands to RPI as msgs on a topic dedicated to the car
+Added Command Processor.
+It is possible now to send commands to RPI as msgs on a topic dedicated to the car

 Release 1.0:
 Production ready code with all the features described for vers.
 0.6